 Investors having long-term horizons and higher risk tolerance may benefit tremendously from such partnerships if they are in no need of immediate liquidity.

 CRE private equity funds pave the way for portfolio diversification and greater returns on investments for investors without the burdens of property management and direct involvement.
-Hence, private equity real estate partnerships prove to be the perfectly suitable and cost-effective alternative to direct investments.
+Hence, private equity real estate partnerships prove to be a perfectly suitable and cost-effective alternative to direct investments.